 Transforming the treatment of cancer to improve outcomes.

-We aim to set new standards of cancer care with our immuno-oncology treatments.
+We aim to set new standards of cancer care with our portfolio of oncology therapies.

-The foundation of our immuno-oncology franchise is built upon LOQTORZI™ (toripalimab-tpzi), a next-generation PD-1 inhibitor, which is the first and only FDA-approved treatment indicated in combination with chemotherapy for recurrent or metastatic nasopharyngeal carcinoma (NPC), and has demonstrated improvement in the overall survival of cancer patients in several tumor types.
-LOQTORZI is in development for the treatment of additional tumor types with the goal of being the PD-1/ICI backbone of future treatment combinations that may extend survival for patients.
+The foundation of our immuno-oncology franchise is built upon LOQTORZI, a next-generation PD-1 inhibitor.
+LOQTORZI is the only available FDA-approved treatment indicated in combination with chemotherapy for recurrent or metastatic nasopharyngeal carcinoma (NPC), and it is in development for the treatment of additional tumor types with the goal of being the PD-1/ICI backbone of future treatment combinations that may extend survival for patients.

 We believe improvement in overall survival must come from novel combinations that more broadly target the immune system and particularly mechanisms of PD-1 resistance.

-Coherus’ immuno-oncology pipeline includes multiple candidates with differentiated mechanisms targeting the tumor microenvironment that can be used to develop next-generation treatment combinations.
+Coherus Oncology’s immuno-oncology pipeline includes multiple candidates with differentiated mechanisms targeting the tumor microenvironment that can be used to develop next-generation treatment combinations.
 Our antibody immunotherapy candidates are focused on enhancing the innate and adaptive immune responses to enable a robust immunologic response and enhance outcomes for patients with cancer.
-Casdozokitug is a novel anti-IL-27 antibody currently being evaluated in Phase 1/2 clinical trials in lung and liver cancer.
-CHS-114 is a highly selective, competitively positioned anti-CCR8 cytolytic antibody currently in a Phase 1/2 study as single agent and in combination with toripalimab in patients with advanced solid tumors.
+Casdozokitug is a novel anti-IL-27 antibody currently being evaluated in a randomized Phase 2 clinical trial in liver cancer and a Phase 1/2 study in lung cancer.
+CHS-114 is a highly selective anti-CCR8 cytolytic antibody currently in Phase 1b studies in combination with toripalimab in patients with second-line head and neck cancer and second-line gastric cancer.

 We have multiple novel immuno-oncology programs currently in our development pipeline.